-Here are three general categories where 3PLs have proven cost effective and lower cost to implement and maintain systems and processes:
+Here are three general categories where 3PLs have proven cost effective and lower costs to implement and maintain systems and processes:

 - Implementing big box retailer, Amazon FBA, marketplace compliance policies.
 Many ecommerce companies have implemented channels selling product on Fulfillment By Amazon (FBA), other marketplaces such as Walmart, eBay or in big box retail stores.
 These companies all have stringent vendor compliance policies and IT requirements as a condition for doing business with them.
 Most small to mid-size companies looking to be multichannel have an elongated schedule and expensive implementation.
-Companies often choose to use 3PLs that already have this IT and process capability, rather than building that expertise and implementing systems internally.
+Companies often choose to use 3PLs that already have this IT and process capability, rather than building out that expertise and implementing systems internally.

 - International order fulfillment.
 Many multichannel companies use 3PL partners to ship customer orders world-wide, both inbound and outbound ecommerce and multichannel orders.
-Third party logistics that have this expertise can be more cost effective in document preparation and more nimble in maintaining the ever changing international rates, duties and customs changes.
+Third party logistics that have this expertise can be more cost effective in document preparation and be more nimble in maintaining the ever changing international rates, duties and customs changes.

 - Reverse logistics.
-Returns cost more than orders to process, credit the customer, prepare product for resale or dispose of product.
-If your ecommerce business has normally high return rates such a technical products, apparel or shoes, using a 3PL provider can be a more cost-effective approach.
+Returns cost more than orders to process; you need to credit the customer, prepare the product for resale or dispose of the product.
+If your ecommerce business has abnormally high return rates such as technical products, apparel or shoes, using a 3PL provider can be a more cost-effective approach.

 Third-Party Logistics isn’t for every company.
 Considering the business disruption caused by COVID-19, moving to 3PL operations may be the best long-term tactic.
 Performing an objective, fully loaded cost/benefit study of potential 3PL partners versus internal fulfillment is with a 3PL consultant is critical.